 Mr. Miller has also operated his own law practice for over nine years in the areas of civil and real estate litigation, creditor and debtor bankruptcies in both Chapters 7 and 13 as well as adversary proceedings, personal injury, immigration, and business start-ups and dissolutions.
 Mr. Miller has experience litigating in both federal and state courts, in a variety of administrative hearings, as well as in private arbitrations.
 Mr. Miller’s litigation experience also includes both plaintiff and defense side class action civil rights and employment cases.
 Mr. Miller has over 18 years of legal experience and has also owned and operated several small businesses.

-As a child James spent some time living in Japan, learning traditional values of respect and hard work.
+As a child, Mr. Miller spent some time living in Japan learning traditional values of respect and hard work.
 He has also been a practicing martial artist since childhood, even owning and operating a martial arts academy before selling it in 2015.
-During his undergraduate and law school years, James worked while engaged in his studies, including working several years in the hospital setting as an emergency medical technician.
+During his undergraduate and law school years, Mr. Miller worked while engaged in his studies, including working several years in the hospital setting as an emergency medical technician.
 After years of helping others, he realized a deeper passion for law and the rewards and challenges of business enterprise and development.
-On his spare time, James enjoys coaching youth sports including baseball, soccer, golf, and martial arts, and spending time with his wife and family.
+On his spare time, Mr. Miller enjoys coaching youth sports including baseball, soccer, golf, and martial arts, and spending time with his wife and family.